pabloUrizar/Labos_IST/Labo3/README.md

 delete: s3://ist-grd-urizar-valzino-bucket-cli/copied-lab.csv
 ```

-5) S3 folders behave differently from file system folders.
+**5.S3 folders behave differently from file system folders.
 In fact a folder in S3 is a 0-byte object whose name ends
 with a slash (/).
-Read the introduction on the page Organizing objects in the Amazon S3 console using folders.
+Read the introduction on the page Organizing objects in the Amazon S3 console using folders.**

 Create a folder (using the Management Console).
 Verification that the folder was created:
 ```shell